pusher/cide/man/cide-init.1.md

 NAME
 ----

-cide-init - Creates a blank `cide.yml` into the project
+cide-init - Creates a blank `cide.yml` in the project

 SYNOPSIS
 --------